steviegt6/holocure-modloader/README.md

 # HoloCure.ModLoader

-A non-YYC GameMaker Studio 2 mod loader, built using [DogSCepter](https://github.com/colinator27/DogScepter) and [YYToolkit](https://github.com/Archie-osu/YYToolkit).
+A non-YYC GameMaker Studio 2 mod loader, built using [DogScepter](https://github.com/colinator27/DogScepter) and [YYToolkit](https://github.com/Archie-osu/YYToolkit).
 Designed for [HoloCure](https://kay-yu.itch.io/holocure) but appropriate elsewhere.

 ---

 I love modding, you love modding, everyone loves modding; what's not to love?
-HoloCure.ModLoader is a [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software) mod loader and modding API for [HoloCure](https://kay-yu.itch.io/holocure).
-You should check it out if you haven't already.
+HoloCure.ModLoader is a [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software) mod loader and modding API for [HoloCure](https://kay-yu.itch.io/holocure) (you should check it out if you haven't already).

 ## !!
 ATTENTION !!

 Until a stable release (1.0.0) is reached, I will not be guaranteeing [SemVer](https://semver.org/)-compatible versioning.
 Things will be prone to breaking as updates occur.

 Furthermore, the current state of this project's code is, put simply, primitive.
 Primitive and ugly.
-Primivite, ugly, and non-permanent.
+Primivite, ugly, and impermanent.
 It will be changing as time stretches on.
 There is no guarantee that your mod for your game will remain stable.

 Additionally, the HoloCure API (`HoloCure.API`) will _never_ be fully SemVer compliant due to the fickle nature of the game's codebase.
 This is an unavoidable fact.
 I will try to keep the API externally consistent, however.